Building Adobe Podcast

 Guests join through a simple link with no sign-in required, and we guide them through microphone and camera setup so hosts aren't stuck playing IT support.

-Edit audio like a doc
+Edit like a doc

-Cut, copy, paste and the audio follows.
-Nailing this under the hood was difficult because audio doesn't cut as cleanly as text looks.
+Nailing this under the hood was difficult because video and audio doesn't cut as cleanly as text looks.
 We apply techniques pros use to make edits sound smooth, like micro-crossfades and letting music breathe for a second before narration starts.

 Share your story